304 North Cardinal St.

 Fertilizer application after flowering is similar to early spring application.
 Apply the fertilizer after deadheading spent flowers.
 Take care to wash fertilizer off the leaves of the plants (and any nearby plants) and water the fertilizer into the soil.

 Most flowering bulbs keep their foliage for 4-6 weeks after flowering.
 During this period, the leaves are photosynthesizing to produce energy for the bulb as it stores energy and grows offsets.
 Do not fertilize the plants once the foliage begins to die back and fade.
-Let the leaves die back naturally rather than trimming them off while they are green.
+Let the leaves die back naturally rather than trim them off while they are green.
 This allows the plant to put as much energy as possible into the bulb/offsets.